Ranthambore Tiger Reserve

 Ranthambore Tiger Reserve, before a significant game conserve is the scene where the celebrated Indian Royal Bengal Tiger is finest seen.
 Ranthambore Tiger Reserve lies on the junction of Aravali valley and Vindhyas just 14 Kilometer from Sawai Madhopur district in Eastern Rajasthan.
 It sprawls over a varying and undulating landscape.
 The scenery changes significantly from gentle and steep slopes of the Vindhyas and sharp and conical hills of the Aravali valley.
 A tenth century fort also blends amicably with the background.
 Pure sands of Dhok tree (Anogeissus pendula) interspersed with grasslands at the plateaus; meadow in valleys and luxuriant foliage around the canals makes the jungle.
 Three big lakes – Malik Talab, Raj Bagh and Padam Talab – are similar turquoises studded in the vast jungle that abounds with water vegetation including duckweeds, lilies and lotus.

-A major environmental feature within the reserve is the 'Great Boundary error where the Vindhyas plateau meets the Aravali range.
+A major environmental feature within the Ranthambore Tiger Reserve or Ranthabore National Park is the 'Great Boundary error where the Vindhyas plateau meets the Aravali range.
 The Rivers Chambal in the South and the Banas River in the North bound the tiger reserve.
-The reserve is dotted with steep rocky hills and the dominate architecture of Ranthambhor Fort (built in the 10th era), adds to its landscape.
+The reserve is dotted with steep rocky hills and the dominate architecture of Ranthambor Fort (built in the 10th era), adds to its landscape.
 The rugged park landscape alternates between dry deciduous jungle, open grassy meadow, dotted by numerous lakes and rivers that are only made passable by rough roads build and maintain by the Forest Department.
-The Royal Bengal Tiger is not the only attraction at Ranthambhore although it is the one park resident that people come to see many and of other animals and birds like hyena, jackal, bear, deer and leopard etc.
+The Royal Bengal Tiger is not the only attraction at Ranthabore National Park although it is the one park resident that people come to see many and of other animals and birds like hyena, jackal, bear, deer and leopard etc.